-What You Need To Know About News Writing
+What You Need to Know About News Writing

 News writing follows a basic formula.
 While styles can diverge more dramatically depending on the kind of story—a feature story may look and sound very different than a hard news story—all news stories are cut from the same mold.
 The first element of news writing is, of course, to deliver the news.

-The 5 W’s
+The 5 Ws

-Most people have heard of the 5 W’s, even if they’ve never taken a journalism class.
-The W’s in question, as you probably know, refers to the Who, What, When, Where and Why that every story should address.
+Many people have heard of the 5 Ws, even if they’ve never taken a journalism class.
+The Ws in question refer to the Who, What, When, Where and Why that every story should address.
 Depending on what the story is, how and when you answer those Ws may change.

 Figuring out what details to give a reader, and when, is key in constructing a story.
 The answer, of course, depends on the facts.
 If you’re working on the above story, and the murder happens to be one of a string of similar crimes, that may be the point you open the story with.

 If, however, the above story revolved around someone notable being shot, that might be what you start your piece with.
 However, a story about a notable name being shot is a very different story than one about someone more in the private sector.
 The latter might speak more to ongoing local violence while the former is a story in and of itself—X person has been killed and here’s what X person was known for.

 Crafting a Lede

 A lede, which is a journalism slang term for the first sentence or two of a story (i.e. lead), is an incredibly important part of the process.
 You need to draw readers in with a hook while stating why the story matters.

 Like all forms of writing, there’s no hard and fast rule about what makes a great lede.
 A good lede changes depending on the story you’re writing.
 One of the best ways to get familiar with what a good lede is is to read.